 Law of insurance-purpose, concept of risk, the contract of insurance, the parties, the premium, the insurable interest and the doctrine of subrogation

-Road Accident Fund- effect on the common law, purpose of the fund, application, forms civil unions customary unions same sex life partnerships
+Road Accident Fund- effect on the common law, purpose of the fund, application, forms

 2. Life scenario: A man wishes to get married, he already has one wife.

 Different types of marital regime in South Africa